Primary research interests:

 Fully-connected

-multilayer perceptrons with ReLU
+multilayer perceptrons with ReLU activations coincide

-activations coincide with the class of piecewise linear
+with the class of piecewise linear functions and are the

-functions and are the most "vanilla" type of neural
+most "vanilla" type of neural network.
+I study these

-network.
-I study these networks through the geometry of
+networks through the geometry of their associated

-their associated polyhedral complexes, analyzing how the
+polyhedral complexes, analyzing how the arrangement of

-arrangement of linear regions is determined by the
+linear regions is determined by the network's

-network's architecture and parameters.
+architecture and parameters.

-- Functional redundancy.
-Modern deep learning
+redundancy.
+Modern deep learning models are

-models are highly redundant, meaning that many distinct
+highly redundant, meaning that many distinct parameter

-analyze the fibers, symmetries, and quotient geometry of
+fibers, symmetries, and quotient geometry of the

-the non-injective realization map from parameter space
+non-injective realization map from parameter space to

 function space, and study how these structures influence